blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - One must prefer a younger woman to an older woman, because one can play with her

 - Men can have sex with any of their slave women, but women cannot have sex with any of their slave men, since intercourse is ownership, and a slave man cannot own a believing woman

-- Not taking disbelievers as allies
-- Insulting disbelievers

 ### Encouragement of Deception